cyberbotics/webots_ros2-release/webots_ros2_importer/webots_ros2_importer/urdf2webots/README.md

   - **--static-base**: If set, the base link will have the option to be static (disable physics)
   - **--tool-slot=LinkName**: Specify the link that you want to add a tool slot to (exact link name from urdf).
   - **--rotation="0 1 0 0"**: Set the rotation field of your PROTO file.
 If your URDF file uses the z-axis as 'up', use `--rotation="1 0 0 -1.5708"`.
+  - **--init-pos=JointPositions**: Set the initial positions of your robot joints.
+Example: `--init-pos="[1.2, 0.5, -1.5]"` would set the first 3 joints of your robot to the specified values, and leave the rest with their default value.

 ### In your Python Code